The Love to Dream Swaddle Up is another popular swaddling solution for those parents who are sick and tired of wrapping swaddle blankets.

 Plus, the freedom that your baby’s arms have with this swaddle can help them self-soothe.
 Your baby can touch their face or suck on their hands to relax.

 When your baby has access to their hands, it can have a real calming effect.
-Which means that even if they are startled awake, they’re much more likely to soothe themselves back to sleep.
+This means that even if they are startled awake, they’re much more likely to soothe themselves back to sleep.

 And you know what that means?